 French pastry chefs let nothing go to waste.
 Leftover croissants (make sure you use great ones) filled with an almond butter paste, and rebaked, are sublime.
-Croissants, anyone?
-Mais oui!
-This is a hotel school staple and something you can expect to see in any French pastry shop window.
-They are puffy, buttery, extremely easy but unique treats.
-They last long but always disappear.
-If you like this recipe, you'll also love Costco Cronuts from BetterBaking.com (C) and Butter Flakey Doughnuts (not quite Cronuts)
+This is a pastry and hotel school staple and something you can expect to see in many a French pastry shop window.
+They are puffy, buttery, extremely easy but unique treats that will make you say, 'Oh shut up.
+Too good!"
+If you like this recipe, you'll also love 1,2,3, Croissant Cronuts and Butter Flakey Doughnuts (not quite Cronuts)

 Probably the easiest recipe going - and the most classic.
 Fewer eggs means a more chewy brownie, add another one and you get a more cakey brownie.

 A lazy baker, a brainstorm of an idea.
 The Maccabees would have approved.
 Someone suggested this to me a while ago – and I finally got around to concocting it.
 It is easy and just another route to rugulah that still spells success.
 Instead of rolling crescents, this special recipe creates a rugulah lasagna.
 Never mind, just try it!

 A classic combination done brownie style.
 Three layers of bliss.

 | | .. | | | | | |